tosca07/picochess/README.md

 Installation
 ------------
 Note: Everything is really early and experimental and installation script (install-picochess.sh) has been testad with PI 4 and Debian.
 I have done some initial basic testing with a browser and a DGT bluetooth board.
-The install script has not been tested with a DGT board yet.
-I have only tested PI 4 64bit so far.
+So far the DGT board has only been tested with PI 4.

 1. You need a Raspberry PI 4 (or 3) and a 32G SD card.
 2. Use Raspberry Pi Imager to crete a PI operating system on your SD card as follows: